t0mt0mm/fusa-calc/README.md

 # FuSa Calculator

 ## Overview
 FuSa Calculator is a PyQt-based desktop tool for building and analysing Safety Functions (SIFUs).
-Within the application every safety function is managed as a **SIFU**—die Abkürzung für *Sicherheitsfunktion*, also “safety function”—with dedicated lanes for sensors, logic, and outputs.
+Within the application every safety function is managed as a **SIFU**—the German abbreviation for *Sicherheitsfunktion*, i.e. “safety function”—with dedicated lanes for sensors, logic, and outputs.
 The tool calculates PFDavg and PFH metrics and exports HTML reports that visualise colour-coded component subgroups and their interconnections.

 The repository ships with YAML libraries for sensors, logic, and actuators, sample assignments, and configuration hooks for importing Cause & Effect matrices or FuSa component catalogues.